There are a lot of great bike fitters in the Indianapolis area, so why should you choose Vector Cycle Works over the others?

 Like other fitters, bicycling is a big part of my life, although this is where my story might be a bit different than that of other fitters; I've never raced at a high level, been on a national team, worked in a bike shop, or worked for a bike manufacturer.
 I'm just a regular dad and husband who enjoys cycling as a hobby and balances it with the rest of life.
 That's not to say I am not competitive - I got into mountain bike racing around 2003, racing in a few DINO events before an old back injury (herniated disc in my back in 1996) and the birth of my kids put me on the sidelines for a few years.
 In that time, I gained a lot of weight and never really recovered from the back injury.

 In 2013, I was diagnosed with Systemic Lupus Erythematosus.
 Along with that comes Celiac Disease, as they are related autoimmune disorders.
 That has been a challenge that took over 10 years to finally reach a diagnosis, and I still struggle with it.
 I deal with a lot of muscular and skeletal pain, as well as nutrition challenges.
+It has made it difficult for me to train consistently.
 While Lupus is not fun, I see it as something I can leverage when fitting riders on their bikes - I understand what it's like to hurt.

 I got an interest in bike fitting after having been professionally fit myself.
 I found the process intriguing, and wanted to learn more.
 After a lot of self-study and experimentation with myself and a few friends, I became BikeFit-certified and started fitting others professionally in early 2014.
-I've continued on to BikeFit level 2 certification and have a plan for additional training and certifications in the coming years.
-I'm currently pursuing my USAC Level 3 coaching certification.
+Continued learning is one of the things I enjoy about bike fitting - there is always more to learn.
+A few things I've picked up along the way: